pyeventsourcing/eventsourcing/docs/topics/dcb.rst

     assert "Sara P" in app.list_students_for_course(course_id)
     assert "History" in app.list_courses_for_student(student_id)

-See :ref:`read the examples pages <Dynamic consistency boundaries>` for more discussion and examples of DCB.
+See :ref:`read the examples pages <Dynamic Consistency Boundaries>` for more discussion and examples of DCB.

 Code reference